 In addition, administer your own MMPI, MCMI, PAI, and NEO PI-R and have them done for the day that we talk about these in class.
 Score each of these.
 (I will just look to see they are done in class, I won't read them!).
-5 points each (20 points total).
-You can do these all now if you like, or just before the class period in which we discuss them.
+5 points each (20 points total)

-Practice Integration (1 or 2)
+Practice Integration (2)